Aÿ-Champagne

 Aÿ-Champagne (/fr/) is a commune in the Marne department, northern France.
 The municipality was established on 1 January 2016 and consists of the former communes of Aÿ, Mareuil-sur-Ay, and Bisseuil.
 They keep their names and town halls.

 Population

-The population data given in the table below refer to the commune in its geography as of January 2020.
+The population data given in the table below refer to the commune in its geography as of January 2025.

 Champagne

 Aÿ

-Aÿ is most famous as a centre of the production of Champagne.
-Aÿ's vineyards are located in the Vallée de la Marne subregion of Champagne, and are classified as Grand Cru (100%) in the Champagne vineyard classification.
-Many prestigious Champagne houses own vineyards in the immediate vicinity, and several producers are located in Aÿ, including Ayala and Bollinger.
+Aÿ is most famous as a centre of the production of champagne.
+Aÿ's vineyards are located in the Vallée de la Marne subregion of Champagne, and are classified as grand cru (100%) in the Champagne vineyard classification.
+Many prestigious champagne houses own vineyards in the immediate vicinity, and several producers are located in Aÿ, including Ayala and Bollinger.

 Mareuil-sur-Aÿ

-Its vineyards are located in the Vallée de la Marne subregion of Champagne, and are classified as Premier Cru (99%) in the Champagne vineyard classification.
-Together with Tauxières-Mutry it is the highest rated of the Premier Cru villages, and has therefore just missed out on Grand Cru (100%) status.
+Its vineyards are located in the Vallée de la Marne subregion of Champagne, and are classified as premier cru (99%) in the Champagne vineyard classification.
+Together with Tauxières-Mutry it is the highest rated of the premiers crus villages, and has therefore just missed out on grand cru (100%) status.